 After 7 days the solution still smelled a little unpleasant and at least half the solution had evaporated through the reeds.

 Overall Impression: The water/vodka/fragrance combination yielded disappointing results in our test and is not a combination I would try again.
 Due to the effect this mix had on the aroma of the fragrance oil, I would also be reluctant in adding vodka to another mix to thin it.

 Augeo Clean Multi Reed Diffuser Test

-Augeo Clean Multi (Amazon) is described as an eco-solvent made from glycerin that is a sustainable alternative to petrochemical solvents.
+Augeo Clean Multi (Amazon affiliate link) is described as an eco-solvent made from glycerin that is a sustainable alternative to petrochemical solvents.
 It is widely used as a diluent and carrier for the fragrance for environmentally friendly reed diffusers and room sprays and is readily available from soap making supplies outlets as well as on Amazon.

 Augeo clean multi is the product that I suspect is the base of many of good quality reed diffusers, so I was really keen to see how it performed in our test.

 We mixed 100mls ofAugeo Clean Multi with 15mls of the fragrance oil.
 The products blended together easily, resulting in a clear solution.